jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 1. After you've finished exploring the Azure Databricks notebook; in your Azure Databricks workspace, the left pane, select **Compute** and select your cluster.
 Then select **Terminate** to stop the cluster.

+### Task 2: Execute PowerShell script

+1. In the hosted VM environment provided for this course, open Powershell in administrator mode, and execute the following to set the execution policy to Unrestricted so you can run the local PowerShell script file:

+    ```
+    Set-ExecutionPolicy Unrestricted
+    ```

+    > **Note**: If you receive a prompt that you are installing the module from an untrusted repository, select **Yes to All** to proceed with the setup.

+2. Change directories to the root of this repo within your local file system.

+    ```
+    cd C:\dp-203\data-engineering-ilt-deployment\Allfiles\00\artifacts\environment-setup\automation\
+    ```

+3. Enter the following command to run a PowerShell script that creates objects in the SQL pool:

+    ```
+    .\dp-203-setup-Part02.ps1
+    ```

+    >**NOTE**: This script should run in roughly 5-10 minutes and loads data into Synapse.

+4. When prompted to sign into Azure, and your browser opens; sign in using your credentials.
+After signing in, you can close the browser and return to Windows PowerShell.

+5. When prompted, sign into your Azure account again (this is required so that the script can manage resources in your Azure subscription - be sure you use the same credentials as before).

+6. If you have more than one Azure subscription, when prompted, select the one you want to use in the labs by entering its number in the list of subscriptions.

+7. When prompted, enter the name of the resource group containing your Azure Synapse Analytics workspace (such as **data-engineering-synapse-*xxxxxxx***).

+8. **Continue on to Exercise 1** while this script is running.

+> **NOTE** This script will take about 2-3 minutes to complete.
+>
+> If it seems as though the script hangs while creating linked services for the SQLPool01 dedicated SQL pool (there are 3), press **Enter**.
+This tends to refresh the PowerShell script and allows it to continue to the end.
+>
+> ### Potential errors that you can ignore
+>
+> You may encounter a few errors and warnings during the script execution.
+The errors below can safely be ignored:
+>
+> 1. The following error may occur when creating SQL users and adding role assignments in the dedicated SQL pool, and can safely be ignored:
+>
+>       *Principal 'xxx@xxx.com' could not be created.
+Only connections established with Active Directory accounts can create other Active Directory users.*
+>
+>2.
+The following error may also occur and can safely be ignored:
+>
+>       *07-create-wwi-perf-sale-heap with label CTAS : Sale_Heap.
+Cannot index into a null array.*
 ## Exercise 2 - Working with Apache Spark in Synapse Analytics

 This exercise demonstrates the experience of working with Apache Spark in Azure Synapse Analytics.
 You will also learn how to use libraries like Hyperspace and MSSparkUtil to optimize the experience of working with Data Lake storage accounts from Spark notebooks.